Shoonkey/portfolio-v1/README.md

+# Portfolio

-Welcome to the Github repo for my portfolio!.
+Welcome to the Github repo for my portfolio!

 It contains some projects I've made in the past and may contain some I'm still working on.